dolittle/Home/Documentation/naming.md

 * Factory
 * Manager

+Another common naming is to include the word `Base` as a prefix or postfix.
+This should not be there.

-Make the naming unambiguous instead.
+Instead of adding post/pre-fixes; make the naming unambiguous instead.

 ## Upper CamelCase vs lower camelCase